prmr/SoftwareDesign/modules/Module-03.md

 Three important concepts to keep in mind when designing with objects are those of *identity*, *equality*, and *uniqueness*.

 **Identity** refers to the fact that we are referring to a particular object, even if this object is not in a named variable.
-In terms of programming environments, the identity of an object usually refers its "memory location".
-However, in modern programming systems the memory management of object is heavily abstracted, and for this reason it's best to simply think in terms of object identity.
+In terms of programming environments, the identity of an object usually refers to its "memory location".
+However, in modern programming systems the memory management of objects is heavily abstracted, and for this reason it's best to simply think in terms of object identity.
 Most integrated development environments will supply a convenient handle to represent an object's identity.
 For example, in the Eclipse debugger this is represented by the object id.

 ![Object Identity Example](figures/m03-debugger.png)